DCC-EX/dcc-ex.github.io/docs/reference/hardware/power-supplies.rst

 **5V pin** - Engineers only!
 Arduino recommends against this.
 You can connect a good quality 5V power supply directly to the 5V pin and ground.
 You can NOT ever plug anything into the other power connectors if you connect power this way!
 This bypasses the voltage regulator on the board which means you can use more current.
 But it also connects voltage to the output of the 5V regulator.
 Be aware that there is no diode for reverse voltage protection and no fuse for overcurrent.
 Research this option before attempting it.

 **Barrel Connector and USB at the same time?** You may wonder what happens if you have a 7-9V power supply connected to the barrel connector and plug your laptop into the USB port to use the serial monitor.
 The Uno and Mega actually have a conflict protection circuit.
 If you plug in a 7V or more power supply to the barrel connector, the Arduino automatically switches internally to use that power supply.
-So regardless of which connector you plug in first, if the barrel connector has voltage applied to it, that is the voltage the Arduino will use and the USB connection will just provide communication signals.
+So regardless of which connector you plug in first, if the barrel connector has a voltage 7V or greater applied to it, that is the voltage the Arduino will use and the USB connection will just provide communication signals.

-.. warning:: We recommend only a 7-9V DC power supply for your Arduino because, despite what may be said on a specification sheet, anything over 5V is generated as heat in the voltage regulator on an Arduino.
+.. warning:: We recommend only a 7-9V DC power supply for your Arduino because, despite what may be said on a specification sheet, anything over 5V is generates unneccesary heat in the voltage regulator on an Arduino.
 There is a 2V voltage drop in this regulator, so you need a minimum of 7 volts to power the board.
 7-9 is perfect.
 If you used 12V and connected a WiFi board or other devices that also use the 5V power supply on the arduino, the voltage regulator is likely to overheat.

 Powering the Motor Controller
 -------------------------------